Abhijit-71/dotfiles/README.md

 # Dotfiles
-Dotfiles for rofi , polybar , alacritty and picom.
+Dotfiles for rofi, polybar, alacritty and picom.
 Just copy and paste to get a sleek minimal window manager.
 The configs are primarily made in bspwm but works on all linux distribution and all window managers with mentioned programs , best for x11 based wm.

 ---